KingFelix/Emerald/_posts/2020-03-06-personal-update.md

 ![Emerald](img/siteart-rothko.png "Art by Mark Rothko")
 <span class="heroart">A few pieces from American abstract artist, <a href="https://www.mark-rothko.org/">Mark Rothko</a> | <a href="../about#whats-with-the-random-art">What's with the random art?</a></span>

 It’s been eight months since my I re-launched my site.
 Since then, I’ve been pushing off a personal update post.
 There have been a ton of new happenings in my world.
-Needless to say, life is moving fast and though at times it can feel like a whirlwind, I wouldn’t change anything about it.
+Needless to say, life is moving fast and though at times it can feel like a whirlwind, though I wouldn’t change anything about it.

 When I reflect on my career, I can’t help but be grateful.
 Unlike many young professionals who spend five to ten years exploring and looking for roles that they love, I managed to find my path easily.
 Each step seems to build on top of the last in a perfectly orchestrated way, and though some steps can be hard to make, in the end it always works out for good.